 Veganism Trumps Organicism

 Vegans may mean well when they buy organic products, but this dubious designation should be better scrutinized to discover how it undermines and cashes in on the vegan cause.
-What’s needed are rational decisions and sound scientific policy, not mythical “natural” appeals of faith-based agriculture such as organic.
+What’s needed are rational decisions and sound scientific policy, not mythical “natural” appeals of faith-based agriculture such as Organic.
+By its very definition, Organic is a set of limitations.
 There is nothing organic can do that modern agriculture can’t yet there is a whole lot organic limits itself from.
 The “conventional” vs organic divide is a false dichotomy and causes unnecessary confusion, harm, and stunts progress for the movement.
 If veganism is a credible and noble way to live why is there this organic label slapped on most of the vegan products?
 Why are vegans being unfairly burdened with this tax?
 How is that helping the animals for which the cause is supposedly focused upon?
 Vegans are being suckered and their pockets being picked by BigOrganic Agribusiness.
 Ditch those archaic organic products already and support safe, innovative, and accessible food products for all.

 The point I’m trying to make here though isn’t so much that organic itself is any less or more vegan really, but that the dogma must stop.
 Ditch the baloney!
 It’s time vegans use their heads along with their hearts and make smart, reasoned choices for the considerations of their earthling cousins.
 If exploiting animals is natural enough for organic standards then maybe vegans should reconsider their bedfellows.